akmed772/dosvax/README.md

 ### Version History

+* Build 4467PS05 (2022/01/10)
+  - Fix the cursor color at the position where the reverse attribute is set.
 * Build 4467PS04 (2021/12/31)
   - Support DOS J4.0 XMAEM.SYS (80386 XMA Emulator) (Do not use $BANK386.SYS).
   - Change the key binding setting (Since the specification of mapper.txt has changed, please overwrite the new file and setup the key binding again).